BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Experiments

 \subsection{Baseline Tokenization Methods}

 We compare BEAT against four representative tokenization methods. \textbf{REMI}~\citep{huang2020pop} is a widely adopted event-based approach that serializes notes as (position, pitch, duration, velocity) events. \textbf{REMI+}~\citep{vonrutte2023figaro} extends REMI for multi-track music by adding instrument tokens, while \textbf{Compound Word (CPW)}~\citep{hsiao2021compound} aggregates the event sequence associated with each note into a single compound token. \textbf{Interleaved ABC}~\citep{wang2025notagen} takes a different approach, extending ABC notation to multi-track music by interleaving tracks.
 Additionally, we include \textbf{Anticipatory Music Transformer (AMT)}~\citep{thickstun2024anticipatory} as an external reference using their released models: AMT-Small (128M parameters, closest to our model size) and AMT-Large (780M parameters).
+To isolate whether BEAT's gains come from \emph{being} grid-based or from its sparse, musically structured encoding, we additionally compare against a \textbf{Naive Piano-Roll} baseline that retains BEAT's beat-level grid but encodes each beat by enumerating all 128 MIDI pitches in a fixed order, emitting one pattern and one velocity token per pitch; full implementation details are in Appendix~\ref{app:naive_pianoroll}.
 Implementation details of all baselines are provided in Appendix~\ref{app:baselines}.